 What this means is that:

 - Your pain continues to increase.
 That nail is putting intense pressure on a really sensitive part of your body that isn’t capable of handling it.

 - Sensitivity can become extreme.
-As we said, sometimes just the pressure or jolt from bumping into the front of your shoe can sent your pain through the roof.
+As we said, sometimes just the pressure or jolt from bumping into the front of your shoe can send your pain through the roof.

 - Eventually, the ingrown toenail will cut through the skin, creating a small wound.
 That wound can easily get infected and, if you don’t deal with that, the infection can spread and reach the bone.
 We might be looking at a toe amputation in an extreme case.

-People who have diabetes or neuropathy are under especially significant risk, since they can’t always feel the pain, nor are their immune systems as good at fighting off an infection.
+People who have diabetes or neuropathy are at especially significant risk since they can’t always feel the pain, nor are their immune systems as good at fighting off an infection.
 In other words, they might not notice anything is even wrong until it’s really wrong.